19 essential tips for visiting ESCAPE Penang

 What is ESCAPE Penang

-If it was just a waterpark, ESCAPE Penang would be worth a visit, but that’s only part of the story.
-The theme park section of ESCAPE is cleverly interwoven into the rainforest setting, with a number of harness-based activities including the longest zip-coaster in the world (yes, that’s two Guinness World Records in one place – and there’s actually more), slingshots, giant swings, high-rope courses and traditional ziplines.
+If it were just a waterpark, ESCAPE Penang would still be worth a visit, but that’s only part of the story.
+The adventure park is cleverly woven into the rainforest setting, with a range of harness-based activities including the worldโ€™s longest zip coaster, along with slingshots, giant swings, high rope courses, and traditional ziplines.
+It is not just one record holder either, with multiple Guinness World Records across the park.

-There’s even Malaysia’s first dry ski-slope, where you can choose to descend on skis, snowboards or on top of inflatable tyres.
+There’s even Malaysiaโ€™s first dry ski slope (manage expectations though), where you can descend on skis, snowboards, or inflatable tubes.

 Where is ESCAPE Penang